Don't get us wrong, we love production teams and we spend most of our days speaking with them and their plant and corporate engineering colleagues.

 That's one of those terms that makes you cringe when talking to a maintenance team.
 Their wants are pretty simple.
 Knowledgeable technical support and available parts when required - regardless of how old their machine is or what your schedule happens to be.
 After all, production requirements don't have much respect for their scheduled time-off.

-In contrast the huge global players may not understand the pace of your business and the unrelenting pressure you're under to eliminate downtime and keep everything running - sometimes even at the expense of proper vertical bagger preventative maintenance programs.
+In contrast, the huge global players may not understand the pace of your business and the unrelenting pressure you're under to eliminate downtime and keep everything running - sometimes even at the expense of proper vertical bagger preventative maintenance programs.

-Often you provide the final sign-off on a project - maybe it's to add needed capacity, to upgrade unreliable or unsupported equipment, or to provide capability to support your marketing and sales colleagues in securing an exciting new customer.
+Often you provide the final sign-off on a project - maybe it's to add needed capacity, to upgrade unreliable or unsupported equipment, or to provide capabilities to support your marketing and sales colleagues in securing an exciting new customer.

 You've got that perspective that's important to finding the right solution - and unlike engineers who may sometimes find some comfort in selecting the best known line, the burden of your P&L responsibility causes you to challenge traditional wisdom.
 We welcome those discussions.